jan-horak-code/gedaw/README.md

 a collection of functions created mainly for dealing with various purposes in archaeological geochemistry and spatial and multivariate data analysis

-repository branch called "publication_2024_02_version" contains some changes of some of the scripts which were done during the review process for a publication
+repository branch called "publication_2024_02_version" contains some changes of some of the scripts which were done during the review process for a publication on the Integration topic in Surveys in Geophysics journal

 created by Jan Horák